How are donated funds used by Bravehearts?

 White Balloon Day and its legacy is an extremely important part of Bravehearts history.
-The inaugural White Balloon Day was held 25 years ago however, and since then attitudes towards the use of balloons have evolved.
+The inaugural White Balloon Day was held over 25 years ago however, and since then attitudes towards the use of balloons have evolved.
 It is now widely accepted that balloons cause harm to the natural environment and subsequently, Bravehearts cannot in good faith continue to promote their use as part of our cause.

 Preventing child sexual abuse and supporting those who are impacted by this crime will always be Bravehearts' priority.